-In the course of his researches, Priestley found that the quantity of common air which can thus become phlogisticated, amounts to about one-fifth the volume of the whole quantity submitted to experiment.
-Hence it appeared that common air consists, to the extent of four-fifths of its volume, of air which is already phlogisticated ; while the other fifth is free from phlogiston, or dephlogisticated.
-On the other hand, Priestley found that air phlogisticated by combustion or respiration could be dephlogisticated, or have the properties of pure common air restored to it, by the action of green plants in sunshine.
-The question, therefore, would naturally arise as common air can be wholly phlogisticated by combustion, and converted into a substance which will no longer support combustion, is it possible to get air that shall be less phlogisticated than common air, and consequently support combustion better than common air does?
+In the course of his researches, Priestley found that the quantity of common air which can thus become "phlogisticated," amounts to about one-fifth the volume of the whole quantity submitted to experiment.
+Hence it appeared that common air consists, to the extent of four-fifths of its volume, of air which is already "phlogisticated"; while the other fifth is free from phlogiston, or "dephlogisticated."
+On the other hand, Priestley found that air "phlogisticated" by combustion or respiration could be "dephlogisticated," or have the properties of pure common air restored to it, by the action of green plants in sunshine.
+The question, therefore, would naturally arise--as common air can be wholly phlogisticated by combustion, is it possible to get air that shall be less phlogisticated than common air, and consequently support combustion better than common air does?